Ural State University

 The university also has a lyceum, the Leonardo Italian College, an Institute of Physics and Applied Mathematics, an Interregional Institute of Social Sciences, the Russian-American Institute of Economy and Business, the Institute of Management and Entrepreneurship, a distance education center, the Russian Culture Institute, an observatory, a botanical garden, a scientific library with over 1,200,000 volumes, a publishing house, several museums, a special chair of Russian as foreign language, a laboratory for e-learning of foreign languages, and offers refresher courses and Institutes for Further Education and Training.

 Every year the Ural State University hosts the Demidov Lectures - a series of lectures given by the Demidov Prize winners.

-Since 2010, the university has been The Ural Federal university after Boris Yeltsin.
-It was caused by the Russian Federation's President's decree #1172 from 21 October 2010.
-The university is now joint with The Ural State Technical University.
+In 2011 the university has been joint to the Ural Federal university after Boris Yeltsin.
+It was caused by the Russian Federation's Minister of Education order No.155 on February 2nd, 2011.

 Scientific Schools

 The most prominent scientific schools created in Ural State University: